mvsoom/gedankenpolizei/QA.md

 Everthing is modular and primarily works with pipes, so you can fiddle around.
 For example:

-- Let the AI see your desktop, a video, basically any video `ffmpeg` MJPEG stream instead of the webcam.
-Just pipe it into the program.
+- Let the AI see your desktop or a video instead of the webcam: any video `ffmpeg` MJPEG stream will do, just pipe it into the program from one of the scripts in `./grab`.
-- Visualize output by piping the output to a backend: fancy `three.js` visuals, beautiful `cool-retro-term` nostalgia, or pipe into `lolcat` for lolz.
+- Visualize output by piping the output to one of the backends in `./emit`: fancy `three.js` visuals, beautiful `cool-retro-term` nostalgia, or pipe into `lolcat` for lolz.
 Or just barebone print to stdout.

 ## Who are you?